yoginderbagga/90DaysOfDevOps/2026/day-11/linux-file-ownership.md

 Task 4:

-In below tasks, we create a new file named as new-candidates.txt and with a single command changed its owner to dhurandar and group owner as well to "production"
+In below tasks, we create a new file named as new-candidates.txt and with a single command changed its owner to dhurandar and group owner as well to "production"<br>

 <br>

 ``sudo chown owner:group filename``